Overview | Academics | Cost | Location | Life Abroad | Student Voices

 Click

-here to see testimonials from students abroad or to contact a returned student.
+here to contact a returned student.

-Student Testimonials
+Student Profiles

 "The public health system in Thailand is truly impressive and they are very proud of their system.
 They want to discuss their perspectives and hear yours.
 Everyone at Mahidol is so excited about what they do and want to teach you AND learn from you.
 The lessons you learn will be applicable no matter what your field of work."